TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/02_lesson/lesson_202_casting.md

-# Lesson 3.01: Built In Functions
+#Lesson 2.02: Data Types & Casting

 ##Learning Objectives
 Students will be able to...
-* Define and identify: function, type, floating point, integer
+* Define and identify: string, casting, floating point, integer
 * Describe different representations of data in python
 * Convert from one data type to another data type